Chien-Shiung Wu: Famous early experiments and academic leading career

 After the end of the war in August 1945, Wu accepted an offer of a position as an associate research professor at Columbia.
 She would remain at Columbia for the rest of her career, and was first named associate professor in 1952, which made her the first woman to become a tenured physics professor in university history.

-In November 1949, Wu experimented with the conclusions of Einstein's EPR thought experiment, which called quantum entanglement "spooky action at a distance".
+In November 1949, Wu experimented with the conclusions of Einstein–Podolsky–Rosen (EPR) thought experiment, which called quantum entanglement "spooky action at a distance".
 Wu was the first to establish the phenomenon and validity of entanglement using photons through observing angular correlation, as her result confirmed Maurice Pryce and John Clive Ward's calculations on the correlation of the quantum polarizations of two photons propagating in opposite directions.
-Specifically, the experiment carried out by Wu was the first important confirmation of quantum results relevant to a pair of entangled photons as applicable to the Einstein-Podolsky-Rosen (EPR) paradox.
+Specifically, the experiment carried out by Wu was the first important confirmation of quantum results relevant to a pair of entangled photons as applicable to the EPR paradox.

+In the 1970s, she carried out one the first Bell tests to confirm that quantum mechanics violates Bell's inequalities.

-Civil war and permanent residency
+Chinese Civil War and permanent residency

-After the second world war, communication with China was restored, and Wu received a letter from her family, but plans to visit China were disrupted by the civil war.
+After the Second World War, communication with China was restored, and Wu received a letter from her family, but plans to visit China were disrupted by the Chinese Civil War.
 Due to the civil war and communist takeover led by Mao Zedong, Wu would not return to China until decades later to meet her surviving uncle and younger brother.
 Though Wu did not support Mao, she also did not particularly respect the now deposed president Chiang Kai-shek and his wife Soong Mei-ling.
-Wu found Soong to be class-conscious, while Chiang, now president of Taiwan, was too complacent with foreign affairs and willing to let Soong handle diplomatic issues for him.
+Wu found Soong to be class-conscious, while Chiang, now based on Taiwan, was too complacent with foreign affairs and willing to let Soong handle diplomatic issues for him.
 However she decided to lend a bit more support to the Republic of China or Taiwan, as her teacher Hu carried close ties with the old republic.
 Due to the war, many were displaced and younger students would leave for the United States, while scholars in America could not return home.
-She missed China deeply and would often go with Luke to buy fabric to make her own qipao as a way to remember the country, which she always wore under her lab coat.
+She missed China deeply, and would often go with Luke to buy fabric to make her own qipao, which she always wore under her lab coat as a way to remember the country.